-From Oeschinen Lake you can hike up to the Bluemlisalphutte (a strenuous 5 hours walk up to 2840 mt/ 9320 ft), but the lake is also easy accessible with a short (30-40 min) walk from the cable car climbing up from Kadersteg.
+From Oeschinen Lake, you can hike up to the Bluemlisalphutte (a strenuous 5 hours walk up to 2840 mt/ 9320 ft), but you can also easily access the lake with a short (30-40 min) walk from the cable car climbing up from Kandersteg.

 Bachalpsee (Berner Oberland, Jungfrau region)

-The truth is that this region is a treat for hiking lovers and offers so many superb views of the snow capped mountains (especially Eiger, Jungfrau, and Mönch), that you could easily stay weeks.
+The truth is that this region is a treat for hiking lovers and offers so many superb views of the snow-capped mountains (especially the Eiger, Jungfrau, and Mönch), that you could easily stay weeks.

 Arnensee (Berner Oberland)

-The idyllic Lake Arnen (called Lac Arnaud in French), is a well-known spot for locals living in the Saanenland who like going there to swim, hike, bike, or simply to chill-out.
+The idyllic Lake Arnen (called Lac Arnaud in French), is a well-known spot for locals living in the Saanenland who like going there to swim, hike, bike, or just to chill-out.

 You need a car to reach the lake, since the closest bus stop is in Feutersoey, from where a 1 1/2 – 2 hours easy hike (one way) leads you to the lake.
 You can also walk all around Arnensee, looking at the surrounding landscape from different perspectives.